Preparing for Our Visit

 green cleaning solutions - less waterI asked a local Stanley Steemer representative how much cleaning solution they use in an average home.
 He told me they use approximately thirty gallons (that’s probably a low estimate.
 Another truck-mount operator told me he uses about 60 gallons in a home).
 Imagine your bathtub filled with water.
 All that goes into the carpets of those using hot water extraction methods (aka truck-mount systems, steam cleaning).

 I asked a follow-up question, “How many gallons do you extract?”
 He assured me they pull up more than half.
-That means ten-fifteen gallons of water are left behind in your carpet.
+That means ten-fifteen gallons of water may be left behind in your carpet.
 If you’re lucky, it dries within twenty-four hours.
 If you’re not so lucky, some of it remains in your carpet and your carpet pad longer than twenty-four hours, risking the growth of mold and mildew.
 Mold and mildew cause health problems for children, adults and pets.
 Mold is organic life.
 It eats up carpet, leaving your carpet stained, smelly and brittle.

 A Chem Dry representative I talked with told me they use much less cleaning solution than water extraction cleaners.
 Where Stanley Steemer might use thirty gallons of solution in a typical house, Chem Dry would use about twelve gallons.
 She told me carpet cleaned the Chem Dry way is dry in six to eight hours.
 So, there’s less risk of mold and mildew, but there is still the risk.